CEOs often fall into the trap of orchestrating meetings with their Board of Directors to:

 - Avoid leaving the meeting with more to do than when it started.

 There are three distinctly different kinds of boards.
-Leaders often mix-up the three kinds which leads to confusion and poor performance.
+Leaders often mix-up the three kinds which lead to confusion and poor performance.
 It is critical for a leader to be clear about what kind of board s/he is working with and to manage it accordingly.

 A Celebrity Board is comprised of people who bring attention and prestige to the organization and who may, just by their presence, provide access to potentially valuable resources including money, customers, employees, partners, press, and prestige.